Mount Kilimanjaro Destination Guide

 Important information about altitude sickness and acclimatization

-Consult with your doctor about altitude medication before your trip.
-Some climbers choose to take medication to help prevent altitude sickness, while others do not.
-This is a personal medical decision.
+Before your trip, consult your doctor about altitude medication.
+Some climbers choose to take medication to help prevent altitude sickness, while others do not—this is a personal medical decision based on your individual health needs and preferences.

 - Headache